znsolomon/nlp-assignment/README.md

 File walkthrough:

--academicOntology: Pickled class structure created by ontologyConstruction.py for the tagging of subjects -assignment.py: Contains the main code for tagging the emails -assignmentEvaluation.pdf: Written report about the assignment -departmentOntology.txt: HTML file from which academicOntology was constructed
+-academicOntology: Pickled class structure created by ontologyConstruction.py for the tagging of subjects\n -assignment.py: Contains the main code for tagging the emails -assignmentEvaluation.pdf: Written report about the assignment -departmentOntology.txt: HTML file from which academicOntology was constructed